Noble-Nomadic/CentinalOS/README.md

 # CentinalOS
-A simple command line operating system written in x86 assembly.
+A simple command line operating system written in x86 assembly and C.